NikonFlex/LogStats/README.md

 # About
 This project is about collecting data from logs and filling it in an excel table.
 It was a commercial development.
 A client gave me a lot of logs and I needed to calculate time that each operation in programm takes.
-During development, I have learned a very useful technology - regular expressions.
-It helped me a lot with collecting information from *.txt files that a the client sent me.
+Technologies: Openpyxl, Python, Regular expressions

 # Examples
 ## From